High-performing organizations and teams. We all admire them. They seem to do great work so effortlessly; it just seems to flow. What is their secret?

 As management thinker Peter Drucker famously said, “Culture eats strategy for breakfast.”

 Culture is a term often misunderstood.
-Some think it belongs only to the arts, but it is a deeply human and social thing.
+Some think it applies only to having an understanding and appreciation of the arts, but it is a deeply human and social thing.
 Fundamentally, it is about the manner in which a group of people interact.

 The right culture provides the glue that holds an organization together.
 It describes the way things “are done around here” without a constant need to explain it.
-A high-performance culture thus describes a culture that powerfully leads a group of people to great results almost on autopilot, without the need for constant re-explanation.
+A high-performance culture is one where people produce great results almost on autopilot, without the need for constant re-explanation.

 One example of a strong element in a high-performance culture is Procter & Gamble’s focus on data.
-When working for this more than 180-year-old company, employees just know to back up every argument with data.
-Leaders play a key role in transmitting the culture, and new employees tend to learn the protocol after about two weeks on the job.
+Employees at this 180-year-old company know to back up every argument with data.
+Leaders play a key role in transmitting the culture, and new employees tend to quickly learn the protocol.

 Define Your Purpose and Standards